julien-lafont/protoless/docs/src/main/tut/message.md

 }
 ```

-Note that `Student` schema has definitively evolved many times, because the numbering is not sequential, unlike `Course`, which is numbered consecutively.
+Note that the `Student` schema has certainly evolved many times, because the numbering is not sequential, unlike the `Course`, which is numbered consecutively.

 In your application, we want to use these types: